-The new Citi Custom Cash Card recently launched with a slew of perks and incentives.
+The Citi Custom Cash Card offers a slew of perks and incentives.
 As gas prices climb, consumers may be concerned about how to best budget for fueling up their cars.
 Read our take on whether this card is the best one to help those who spend a lot on gas.

 Gas prices have been climbing along with demand.
 The national average price for a gallon of unleaded fuel is $3.08 (as of June 17, 2021), according to AAA.
 That’s up about 50% from the same time last year (although that’s not really a fair fight, given how much the COVID-19 pandemic limited Americans’ mobility in 2020).
 Still, today’s gas prices are about 10% higher than they were at this point in 2019.